wkoszolko/crawler/README.md

 Crawler generate sitemap for given url.
 Crawler use limit of number of pages to fetch to prevent timeouts and OutOfMemoryException.

 #####Page fetching

 Application use jsoup library (https://jsoup.org/) to fetch and parse pages.
-Dor each page crawler extract links:
+For each page, crawler extract links:
 * static content
 * links:
     * domain - with the same domain